-Tried a lot of different things over the next couple months: I went to see 2 different dermatologists, even visited the all mighty Mayo Clinic.
+I tried a lot of different things over the next couple of months: I went to see 2 different dermatologists, even visited the all-mighty Mayo Clinic.
 Tried the following medications: Dermidry, Oxybutynin, Propranolol, Robinul.

 Speed forward to February 2015.
-I am still having to work from home and still experiencing the same symptoms with no doctor having any idea what is going on.
+I was still having to work from home and was still experiencing the same symptoms with no doctor having any idea of what was going on.

 I decided to go see a urologist (one of the only doctors I haven’t seen yet).
-Upon examination I turns out I had prostatitis… basically my prostate is inflamed.
+Upon examination, I turned out I had prostatitis… basically my prostate was inflamed.
 Finally what I hope is the answer to the end of this!
 So he immediately put me on antibiotics for the next 12 weeks.

-As an entrepreneur my mind never turns off.
+As an entrepreneur, my mind never turns off.
 And so dealing with so many health problems really does put a damper on your spirit.
-I definitely have good days and bad days.
-I am only 27 and still ask God every day why this is happening to me?
+Even today, I still have good days and bad days.
+At the time of being diagnosed with Ulcerative Colitis, I was only 27 and was asking God every day “why is this happening to me?“

 I have so many things and goals I still want to accomplish in life.
 I look around me and see other entrepreneurs hitting their goals.
-And for me some mornings it takes everything I have just to pull myself out of bed because the antibiotics I am taking right now make it so I am always tired.
-Just going to the grocery store is a big deal.
+When I was going through the worst of it, it took everything I had just to pull myself out of bed.
+Digestive issues completely drain your energy.
+Merely going to the grocery store was a big deal.

-I would seriously not have made it without my faith in Jesus Christ.
+I would seriously not have made it through all of this without my faith in Jesus Christ.
 Seriously there were some days I wish I could have just ended it all.
-Anyone that has suffered with chronic illnesses know exactly what I am talking about.
+Anyone that has suffered from chronic illnesses knows exactly what I am talking about.
 There would be days where sometimes the only thing that got me through was hearing that one song on Air1 that I really needed to hear.

-I have to keep reminding myself that God is in control and that he still has a plan for me.
+I had to keep reminding myself that God is in control and that he still had a plan for me.
 Watch the movie “Miracles From Heaven“, trust me, it will help.

 “Pain is a holy angel which shows treasure to man which otherwise remains forever hidden.”
 Adalbert Stifter

 I am very fortunate to have a loving support group of friends, coworkers, and family.
 I wouldn’t have made it without my parents.
-Even though they live in a different state they have been with me every step of the way.
+Even though they live in a different state they were with me every step of the way.

-My Mom emailed me this earlier this morning and it was just what I needed.
+My Mom emailed me the following video one morning and it was just what I needed.

 “Mom and Dad I will never forget what you have done for me”

 I also recommend anyone who is struggling with health issues to take advantage of online support groups.
-Here are two great ones for people struggling with UC.
+Here are two great ones for people struggling with Ulcerative Colitis.